redherd-project/redherd-documentation/docs/developers-guide/module-implementation.md

             },
         ],
     "tags": [
-        "automatic"                       // "automatic", "interactive" or "pivot" according to the module execution mode ]
+        "automatic"                       // "automatic", "interactive" or "pivotable" according to the module execution mode ]
 }
 ```